typesense/typesense-website/docs-site/content/guide/syncing-data-into-typesense.md

 ### High-volume writes

+If your application generates more than 10s of writes-per-second, you want to switch to using the <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/documents.html#index-multiple-documents`">Bulk Import API</RouterLink>, which is much more performant in handling high volume writes than the single document write endpoint.
+For eg, sending 10,000 documents over 10,000 different single API calls is going to be an order magnitude more CPU intensive and slower than sending those 10K documents in a single bulk import API call.

-If your application needs to handle more than 10s of single-document writes per second, indexing each one independently can cause performance issues.
-Here's an approach that combines real-time needs with the efficiency of bulk imports:
+Here's an approach to combine real-time needs with the efficiency of bulk imports:

-1. Create a "buffer table" in your primary database with columns for:
+1. Create a "buffer table" in your primary database (or in your caching system) with columns for:

    - `record_id`: The ID of the original record
    - `operation_type`: The type of operation (insert, update, delete)